 I headed to the bar with $10 - expecting a ticket or something to go along with my first one.
 He came back with change and two fists of fermentation.
 No fuss, no muss, I liked that.

 Still, I checked my messages, sent out texts and tried to look like I fit in, as I pretended to care about the Yankee game.
-Somewhat seamlessly, the rhythmic motion promised earlier began
+Somewhat seamlessly, the rhythmic motion promised earlier beganto simmer.
+A few very pretty girls took to the bar room floor and began to dance.

 Despite the rappish/poppie beat that was also out of my element, I was able to slightly gyrate to appear as though I was keeping up.
 No matter, nothing was clicking.